 The 2000s saw a dramatic expansion of the information security role as a result of the explosive growth of the internet and moves to online service delivery by Australian governments.
 In January 2010 DSD established the Cyber Security Operations Centre to develop a comprehensive understanding of ICT security threats to critical Australian systems, and coordinate a response to those threats across government and industry.

 In May 2013 DSD was renamed the Australian Signals Directorate (ASD) to reflect its whole-of-government role in support of Australia’s national security.

-In November 2014, the Cyber Security Operations Centre evolved into the Australian Cyber Security Centre (ACSC), which is the next evolution of Australia's cyber security capability.
+In November 2014, the Cyber Security Operations Centre evolved into the Australian Cyber Security Centre (ACSC) as the next evolution of Australia's cyber security capability.
 CSOC was a Defence-based capability that hosted liaison staff from other government agencies.
-ACSC sees the co-location of all contributing agencies' cyber security capabilities.
+ACSC saw the co-location of all contributing agencies' cyber security capabilities.

 In July 2017 the Prime Minister released the unclassified version of the 2017 Independent Intelligence Review.
-The review made a number of recommendations, including establishing ASD as a statutory authority within the Defence portfolio, and new arrangements for the Australian Cyber Security Centre.
-We are excited about these new opportunities.
+The review made a number of recommendations, including establishing ASD as a statutory authority within the Defence portfolio, and new arrangements for the Australian Cyber Security Centre to become part of ASD.

 The Intelligence Services Amendment (Establishment of the Australian Signals Directorate) Bill 2018, which implements the recommendations of the review, was given Royal Assent and passed into law on 11 April 2018.
 Consequently, ASD became a statutory agency in the Defence portfolio on 1 July 2018.